OCamlPro/gnucobol/DEPENDENCIES.md

 for decimal arithmetic:

 * [GNU MP](https://gmplib.org) (libgmp) 4.1.2 or later.
 * [MPIR](http://mpir.org) (libgmp - MPIR gmp-compat) 1.3.1 or later.
 This is preferred when compiling on Windows with other compilers than gcc.

 GNU MP and MPIR are distributed under GNU Lesser General Public License.

 Seldom Required
 ===============

-CnuCOBOL requires support for dynamic linking, a feature of nearly all target operating systems.
+GnuCOBOL requires support for dynamic linking, a feature of nearly all target operating systems.
 Among those that include it are Windows, Solaris, Linux, any BSD, and recent versions of AIX (>= 5.1) and HP-UX (>= 11.1).

-If your OS is some flavor of Unix and has no support for **dlopen**(3), it can be provided by
+If your OS is some flavor of Unix or DOS and has no support for **dlopen**(3), it can be provided by

 * [GNU Libtool](https://www.gnu.org/software/libtool/libtool.html)  (libltdl)

-`libltdl` is used to implement dynamic CALL statements.
+`libltdl` is used to implement dynamic CALL statements on those systems.

 GNU Libtool is distributed under GNU Lesser General Public License.

 Not Required
 ============
 (but helpful)

 All dependencies discussed from this point forward support optional features of GnuCOBOL.